Grades Information

 Is there a limit to the number of Passed/Not Passed classes I take in one quarter?

-There is no limit to the number of courses you take P/NP in a given quarter (provided that you do not intend to apply the courses to your major or minor).
-However, remember that at the time of graduation, at least 120 or two-thirds of your UCSB units must be on a letter-graded basis.
+• There is no limit to the number of courses you take P/NP in a given quarter (provided that you do not intend to apply the courses to your major or minor).
+However, remember that at the time of graduation, at least 120 or two-thirds of your UCSB units must be taken for a letter-grade.

 If I've completed everything for my major but want to take extra courses in that department, do those have to be for a letter grade too?